Flagsmith/flagsmith-docs/docs/clients/client-side/javascript.md

 5. whenever flags have been retrieved local storage will be updated.

-By default, these flags will be persisted indefinitely, you can clear this by removing `"BULLET_TRAIN_DB"` from `localStorage`.
+By default, these flags will be persisted indefinitely, you can clear this by removing `"FLAGSMITH_DB"` from `localStorage`.